What is community-based tourism?

 2. Train locals in tourism

 Interacting with travellers from different cultures can be a challenge for local communities.
-It’s important to learn communities how to communicate with travellers.
+It’s important to teach communities how to communicate with travellers.
 How and which information to share and to make them feel welcome.
 Always use guides from the community itself as they know all the ins and outs of the community.
 This also ensures the profits stay in the community.

 3. Create independency